Sores on the foot of a person sufering from diabetic neuropathy. Image credit: Royal Devon and Exeter NHS Trust.

-People with diabetes can, over time, develop nerve damage throughout the body.
+In addition to skin conditions, people with diabetes can, over time, develop nerve damage throughout the body..
 Some people with nerve damage have no symptoms.
 Others may have symptoms such as pain, tingling, or numbness in the hands, arms, feet, and legs.
 Nerve problems can occur in every organ system, including the digestive tract, heart, and sex organs.

 Symptoms of nerve damage may include